arnaudgallou/BIO-Rmodule/Rmodule.md

 read_delim("path_to_file/data.csv", delim = "|")
 ```

-**Note:** if your file uses a `,` as decimal separator but not a semi-colon as value separator, you need to specify the decimal separator in the locale argument as shown below:
+**Note:** if your file uses a `,` as decimal separator but not a `;` as value separator, you need to specify the decimal separator in the locale argument as shown below:
 ```r
 # to read a tab-separated values file using comma as decimal separator
 read_tsv("path_to_file/data.csv", locale = locale(decimal_mark = ","))